 Cannula size 14G

-Uses Emergency blood transfusion, fluid replacement, surgeries, and trauma cases.
+Uses Emergency blood transfusion, large volume replacement, surgeries, and trauma cases.

 Cannula Size 16G

-Uses: It is mostly used in emergency blood transfusion, intravenous fluid replacement, surgeries where rapid results are needed.
-The uses are similar to the 14G.
+Uses: It is mostly used in emergency blood or blood product transfusion, intravenous fluid replacement, surgeries where rapid results are needed.
+The uses are similar to the 14G type.

 Cannula size 17G